 The almost unlimited range of different climbing elements, such as slacklines, hand ladders, various wobbly and rope bridges, climbing ramps made of ropes and rubber membranes, rope rockers, etc. can be combined with each other in the near-natural low-level ropes course.
 This permits all the forms of exercise described above, be it climbing, balancing, brachiation, swinging, rocking or jumping.
 The individual elements serve different degrees of difficulty of these forms of exercise.
-A low-rope course is not only attractive for different age groups, but also offers students the opportunity to develop further.
+A low-rope course is not only attractive for different age groups, but also offers pupils the opportunity to develop further.
 At first, the smaller children perhaps balance on a rope with a handrail rope.
 As soon as they are a little more experienced and feel more secure, they use an element on which they can balance freely.
 In addition, hammocks, planar nets or elements made of rubber membranes offer retreats for chilling and relaxing.
-Low-rope courses also have a highly inclusive potential.
-Especially students with a visual impairment can climb close to the ground or in a space secured by net mesh without fear, leading to experience and master greater challenges.

 The challenging nature of low-rope courses lies in their versatility and unpredictability.
-Since there is no clear instruction on how to use a particular element and neither is it clear, until using it, how the rope or rubber mat of a particular element will react, students are extremely curious about the play equipment.
+Since there is no clear instruction on how to use a particular element and neither is it clear, until using it, how the rope or rubber mat of a particular element will react, pupils are extremely curious about the play equipment.
 They are keen to find out if they can manage to cross the wobbly bridge without putting a foot down or to grab the hand-over-hand rope loop without touching the floor.

-The wide range of movements with different requirement profiles increases the probability that the various exercise needs of the individual students are addressed and makes the play equipment attractive for all.
+The wide range of movements with different requirement profiles increases the probability that the various exercise needs of the individual pupils are addressed and makes the play equipment attractive for all.

 Likewise, on the low-level rope elements many children have room for play and exercise at the same time.
-Depending on their size, all students can pursue their urge to exercise during breaks, without having to wait.
-As is the case for playground equipment with a three-dimensional net, joint play promotes the social competence of the students.
+Depending on their size, all pupils can pursue their urge to exercise during breaks, without having to wait.
+As is the case for playground equipment with a three-dimensional net, joint play promotes the social competence of the pupils.
 The ramp or rope moves in a completely different way when several children are on one climbing element.
-The students realize that their own behavior influences whether the other person falls or becomes insecure, for example.
-Thus the influence of their behavior and ability to communicate have on others is made tangible through the climbing element, in a playful way.
+The pupils realise that their own behaviour influences whether the other person falls or becomes insecure, for example.
+Thus the influence of their behaviour and ability to communicate have on others is made tangible through the climbing element, in a playful way.

-In addition to fulfilling all safety criteria of ASTM-F1487, the climbing elements of the low-ropes courses at Berliner are deliberately designed in such a way that pedagogically responsible risk and adventure situations are created in order to give students the opportunity to experience challenges and thus strengthen their confidence in their own performance.
-Whether crossing one of the higher ropes or a bridge with an unfamiliar floor made of wobbly rubber membranes, a low-level rope course offers countless opportunities for students to experience and overcome their limitations.
+In addition to fulfilling all safety criteria of DIN EN 1176, the climbing elements of the low-ropes courses at Berliner are deliberately designed in such a way that pedagogically responsible risk and adventure situations are created in order to give pupils the opportunity to experience challenges and thus strengthen their confidence in their own performance.
+Whether crossing one of the higher ropes or a bridge with an unfamiliar floor made of wobbly rubber membranes, a low-level rope course offers countless opportunities for pupils to experience and overcome their limitations.